- ClientRed Bull X-Alps

 360º Event Planning

 From concept to completion, we own the entire task list for the Red Bull X-Alps.
-It’s event planning down the most minute detail.
+It’s event planning down the most minute detail – and there are many, many details.

-And it’s a long list – location agreements, sponsor acquisition and management, comms plans, press releases, press conferences, on-site display – all part of making sure the Red Bull X-Alps is a success for everyone involved.
+The almost neverending to-do list includes all the stuff you’d expect: location agreements, sponsor acquisition and management, comms plans, press releases, press conferences, on-site display – all part of making sure the Red Bull X-Alps is a success for everyone involved.

 Custom-built live tracking